 DME is a gas under ambient conditions.
-However, because it can be stored as a liquid under moderate pressure, it eliminates the need for the high-pressure containers used for CNG or cryogenics, as in the case of LNG.
+However, because it can be stored as a liquid under moderate pressure, it eliminates the need for the high-pressure containers used for CNG or cryogenics, as is the case with LNG.
 DME’s easy handling properties make fueling and infrastructure relatively simple and inexpensive.

 DME offers a 68-101% Reduction in Greenhouse Gases.
 The California Air Resources Board (CARB) estimates biogas-based DME made by the Oberon process has a carbon intensity of -278 when made from renewable natural gas (CI -150).
 DME is approved as a renewable fuel under the U.S. Environmental Protection Agency’s Renewable Fuels Standard, making it eligible for RINs credits when made from biogas with the Oberon process.
 DME has also been issued specifications by ASTM International and the International Organization for Standardization (ISO).

 Oberon Fuels is dedicated to developing integrated DME supply chains around the globe by coordinating closely with fleet managers, equipment manufacturers, distributors and feedstock suppliers.
 Together, we are working toward the day when DME plays a major role in decarbonizing the transportation sector.

 For further information on DME, please visit: